M-Kruse/docker-tf-obj-detection-api/README.md

 Dockerfile to build a TensorFlow container with the TF Object Detection API support and models baked in.

-Beware this is over 4G in size.
+Beware the built image is over 4G in size.

 # Build